MGX3D/EspDRO/readme.md

 Flash the webserver files (Tools->ESP32 Sketch Data Upload) and then upload the sketch/firmware.
 Start the serial monitor and you should see something like this:
 - ![serial monitor](images/serial_stream.png)

-Note: If you don't have an oscilliscope and the data is not coming through, there is a #define DEBUG_SIGNAL which you can use to calibrate the Analog Digital Converter.
+Note: If you don't have an oscilloscope and the data is not coming through, there is a #define DEBUG_SIGNAL which you can use to calibrate the Analog Digital Converter.
 This will also tell you if the pins on ESP32 are actually getting any analog data, as different dev boards have the ADC1_0 and ADC1_3 pins mapped differently than DevKitC above.

 Now navigate to the main page and set up WiFi:
 - ![main page](images/main_page.png)